-My motion invokes section 68 of the Legislation Act 2001, which is a section which has not been used by this Assembly for a very long time, possibly as far back as when Jon Stanhope was Chief Minister.
-Section 68 allows for the Assembly, by resolution, to amend a disallowable instrument-in this case, the disallowable instrument being the Urban Forest (Approval Criteria) Determination.
-I provided notice of this motion at the end of the last sitting, in the interests of getting it on the notice paper for transparency, to give members the opportunity to consider its content and to start the clock ticking on the six sitting days in which it must be debated or otherwise be taken as having succeeded.
+My motion invokes section 68 of the Legislation Act 2001, which is a section which has not been used by this Assembly in a very long time, possibly as far back as when John Stanhope was Chief Minister.
+Section 68 allows for the Assembly, by resolution, to amend a disallowable instrument-in this case, the disallowed instrument is the Urban Forest (Approval Criteria) Determination.
+I provided notice of this motion at the end of the last sitting in the interests of getting it on the notice paper for transparency, to give members the opportunity to consider its content and to start the clock ticking on the six sitting days in which it must be debated or otherwise be taken to succeed.

 I thank members who have accepted briefings on my amendments in the intervening period.
 I also thank Ms Cheyne, her office and officials for their engagement on this issue.
-We engaged regarding this instrument shortly after it was first notified, on 7 March 2025.
-My concerns with the instrument were somewhat addressed during this engagement but were not fully alleviated.
+We engaged regarding this instrument shortly after it was first notified on 7 March 2025.
+My concerns with the instrument were somewhat addressed during those engagements but not fully alleviated.
 That is why this is an amendment motion under section 68 rather than a full disallowance motion under section 65.